knickels/Player-Stage-Manual/WORLDFILES.md

 )
 ```

 In this bit of code we describe a model called `orange` which uses a bitmap to define its shape and represents an object which is $15cm$ x $15cm$ x $15cm$ and is coloured orange.
-Figure [fig:BuildingAWorld:OtherStuff:OrangeAndBob] shows our orange model next to Bigbob.
+Figure [fig_BuildingAWorld_OtherStuff_OrangeAndBob] shows our orange model next to Bigbob.

 Building a juice carton model is similarly quite easy: